 Southern most Point of Africa

 After the museum, we walked along the coast to the actual Cape Agulhas.
-Unlike popular believe, not Cape Point but Cape Agulhas is the southern most point of Africa.
-It also forms the dividing line between the Atlantic and Indian Ocean.
+Unlike popular belief, not Cape Point but Cape Agulhas is the southernmost point of Africa.
+It also forms the dividing line between the Atlantic and Indian Oceans.
 Nearby, there is a nice map of Africa on the floor, showing all the mountains in a 3D relief.

 Path On the Ridge

 From the ridge, you can see strange structures jutting out into the ocean.
 The strange sandbanks below are, as they look, man-made.
 They were used to help catch fish.
 The barriers are such there is a narrow space in between them – when the tide comes in, fish come in too.
 Then when the tide begins to go out, fishing nets can be strung between the sandbanks to trap the fish.
 Very cunning.